Natasha, Pierre & The Great Comet of 1812: Music

-Malloy's original score (orchestrated by the composer) merges Russian folk and classical music with indie rock and EDM influences.
-The piece is described by the composer as an "electropop opera" and is through-composed, with just one line of spoken dialogue, in Pierre and Natasha's only scene together.
-On stage, nearly all of the actors play musical instruments augmenting the show's orchestra.
-Pierre plays the accordion briefly, and plays large sections of the score on the orchestra's piano.
+The score, written and orchestrated by Malloy, merges Russian folk and classical music with indie rock and EDM influences.
+The piece, described by Malloy as an "electropop opera," is sung-through, with just one line of spoken dialogue coming in Pierre and Natasha's only scene together.
+On stage, nearly all of the actors play musical instruments, augmenting the show's orchestra.
+Pierre plays the accordion briefly and plays large sections of the score on the orchestra's piano.

 The libretto contains many passages taken word-for-word from Aylmer and Louise Maude's 1922 translation of Tolstoy's novel.